-Fishing is, by nature, a reflective and meditative activity that forces you to slow down and enjoy your environment.
-Some fish just to eat and others to do sports, while others just want an excuse to be outside or get together with friends.
-I find it interesting that the sound of water is also recorded and used to promote anxiety release.
-I've noticed that sitting in a busy shopping mall you can enjoy the sound of a fountain and escape the sounds and sights of foot traffic.
+Fishing is a reflective and meditative activity that encourages you to slow down and appreciate your surroundings.
+Some people fish for food, some for sport, and others just to get outside and spend time with friends.
+It's interesting to note that the sound of water is also used to reduce stress and anxiety.
+For instance, if you're in a busy shopping mall, the sound of a fountain can help you escape the hustle and bustle of foot traffic.
 The same can be said for fishing in a lake.

-Fishing is a way to lower the body's cortisol level, which is your body's natural alarm system and also known as a stress hormone.
-This decrease in cortisol can last for weeks after you've spent some time fishing.
-For this reason, it has been used as a stress relief for people suffering the effects of trauma or PTSD.
-By showing your interest in fishing, you provide monetary and public support for wildlife workers to continue operating hatcheries, fish migration equipment, and the conservation of these sites and natural resources.
+This decrease in cortisol can last for weeks after you've gone fishing.
+For this reason, it has been used as a form of stress relief for people suffering from trauma or PTSD.
+By taking part in fishing activities, you're also providing financial and public support for wildlife workers who manage hatcheries, fish migration equipment, and conservation efforts.